natekratzer/personal_site/content/post/internet_census_microdata/index.md

 Checking against data.census.gov
 --------------------------------

 To do a quick check against the way the census bureau itself analyzes the data I looked at data.census.gov for 2018 in Kentucky.
 An important note is that their data is for households, and so their numeric counts look quite different because I'm counting number of people.
 They also have a breakdown where cellular is included in broadband, which I do not want, as a cell phone is not really an adequate work or study device.
 So to get to what I have we need to add "Broadband such as cable, fiber optic or DSL" and "Satellite Internet service", which gets us to 70.8% compared to the 70.5% in this analysis.
 The difference is small and most likely the result of their analysis being weighted to the household level rather than the person level.
-(Internet is measured at the household level and the same for every person in the household, but by choosing to weight it at the person level I am a) letting us talk in terms of people, b) giving more weight to larger households, c) making it possible to breakdown internet access by categories that do vary by household, like age).
+(Internet is measured at the household level and the same for every person in the household, but by choosing to weight it at the person level I am a) letting us talk in terms of people, b) giving more weight to larger households, c) making it possible to break down internet access by categories that do vary by household, like age).

 ![](data_census_gov.png)